 In cases where the employee owes money to the employer, those amounts may be deducted from the final settlement.

-Read about Termination of Employment in UAE.
+Read about Termination of Employment in the UAE.

 Legal Support for End-of-Service Cases in UAE